renatawong/renatawong.github.io/_pages/join-us.md

 ## Benefits of joining our Lab:

-Besides the mentorship of your project/thesis, you will gain access to our Lab's exlclusive equipment (check the tab Equipment for what we offer).
+Besides the mentorship of your project/thesis, you will gain access to our Lab's resources, including our equipment (check the tab Equipment for what we offer).

 ## PhD students